Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 - *"As a user of this site, I would like the option of keeping up to date with relevant information"*
      - The *Sign Up* section offers the user the option to sign up to the sites newsletter

-- *"As a user of this site, I would like for find a community of like minded people"*
+- *"As a user of this site, I would like to find a community of like minded people"*
      - The *Events* section promotes events that would be of interest to people interested in making more sustainable fashion choices

 ---

 ### **Issues and Resolutions**
-The following bugs were identified and rectified during the build process.
+The following issues were identified and rectified during the build process.

 - Background images not displaying:
    - File path was incorrect